fengxudi/mmWave-gesture-dataset/README.md

   * **Containing**: 10 people (4 men and 6 women) which perform the same 4 gestures for 50 times.
   * **Gesture class**: 'knock’, 'lswipe’, 'rswipe’, 'rotate’ and 'unex’.
 All of them are shown in the example demonstrations.
   * **Form**: long_raw_`id`_ `sort`_ `number`.mat, where `id` represents the id number of each volunteer, `sort` represents the class name of different gestures (i.e. 'knock’, 'lswipe’, 'rswipe’, 'rotate’ and 'unex’), `number` represents the sequence number of each gesture.
+  * **Data structure**: The data structure of each gesture is 512* 2* 5* 100, where 512 is the range bins, 2 is the id of receiving antenna, 5 is the doppler bins, and 100 is the frame id.

 # Example demonstration
 Before performing gestures, volunteers are asked to watch the example demonstrations of each gesture and the example demonstrations are available in the folder "`/gesture_dataset`".